Japan's Yosozumi Wins Olympic Gold in Park Skateboarding

 Fellow Japanese competitor Kokona Hiraki, 12, grabbed silver in the park event, in which Japan's Misugu Okamoto, 15, came fourth.

-Hiraki became Japan's youngest Olympic medalist, outstripping Momiji Nishiya, who won gold in the women's street skateboarding last week at the age of 13.
+Hiraki became Japan's youngest Summer Olympic medalist in the post-World War II period, outstripping Momiji Nishiya, who won gold in the women's street skateboarding last week at the age of 13.

-Also on Wednesday, in the first round of the women's golf tournament, Japanese players Nasa Hataoka and Mone Inami both finished at 1 under par.
+Also on Wednesday, Japanese wrestler Yukako Kawai clinched gold in the women's 62-kilogram division.
+Her elder sister, Risako, reached the 57 kg final.

 [Copyright The Jiji Press, Ltd.]